rscherrer/speciome/README.md

 The following variables are saved every `tsave` timepoint:

 * `time`: every saved time point
-* `population_size`: total population size (so across both habitats)
+* `population_sizes`: total population size (so across both habitats)
-* `ecotype_size`: population size of each ecotype
+* `ecotype_population_sizes`: population size of each ecotype
-* `resources`: equilibrium resource concentration of each resource in each habitat
+* `habitat_resources`: equilibrium resource concentration of each resource in each habitat
-* `means`: mean value of each trait across the whole population
+* `trait_means`: mean value of each trait across the whole population
-* `ecotype_means`: mean value of each trait in each ecotype
+* `ecotype_trait_means`: mean value of each trait in each ecotype
-* `varP`, `varG`, `varA`, `varD`, `varI`, `varN`: respectively the phenotypic, genetic, additive, dominance, interaction and non-additive variance for each trait
+* `trait_varP`, `trait_varG`, `trait_varA`, `trait_varD`, `trait_varI`, `trait_varN`: respectively the phenotypic, genetic, additive, dominance, interaction and non-additive variance for each trait
-* `varT`: variance in allele frequencies across loci coding for each trait
+* `trait_varT`: variance in allele frequencies across loci coding for each trait
-* `Pst`, `Gst`, `Qst`, `Cst`: respectively the differentiation statistics between ecotypes for the phenotypic, genetic, additive and non-additive variance for each trait
+* `trait_Pst`, `trait_Gst`, `trait_Qst`, `trait_Cst`: respectively the differentiation statistics between ecotypes for the phenotypic, genetic, additive and non-additive variance for each trait
-* `Fst`: fixation index, or genetic differentiation between the two ecotypes, for each trait
+* `trait_Fst`: fixation index, or genetic differentiation between the two ecotypes, for each trait
 * `EI`, `SI`, `RI`: ecological, spatial and reproductive isolation between ecotypes, respectively
-* `genome_varP`, `genome_varG`, `genome_varA`, `genome_varD`, `genome_varI`, `genome_varN`: respectively the phenotypic, genetic, additive, dominance, interaction and non-additive variance for each locus in the genome
+* `locus_varP`, `locus_varG`, `locus_varA`, `locus_varD`, `locus_varI`, `locus_varN`: respectively the phenotypic, genetic, additive, dominance, interaction and non-additive variance for each locus in the genome
-* `genome_Pst`, `genome_Gst`, `genome_Qst`, `genome_Cst`, `genome_Fst`: respectively the Pst, Gst, Qst, Cst and Fst for each locus
+* `locus_Pst`, `locus_Gst`, `locus_Qst`, `locus_Cst`, `locus_Fst`: respectively the Pst, Gst, Qst, Cst and Fst for each locus
-* `genome_alpha`: the average mutational effect (i.e. slope of the regression of genetic values against genotypes across the whole population) of each locus
+* `locus_alpha`: the average mutational effect (i.e. slope of the regression of genetic values against genotypes across the whole population) of each locus
-* `genome_meang`: the mean genetic value of each locus in the whole population
+* `locus_meang`: the mean genetic value of each locus in the whole population
-* `genome_freq`: the allele frequency (of the 1-allele) for each locus in the whole population
+* `locus_freq`: the allele frequency (of the 1-allele) for each locus in the whole population
-* `genome_freqs`: the allele frequencies for each locus within each ecotype
+* `locus_freqs`: the allele frequencies for each locus within each ecotype
-* `genome_hobs`: the observed heterozygosity for each locus within each ecotype
+* `locus_hobs`: the observed heterozygosity for each locus within each ecotype
-* `network_corgen`, `network_corbreed`, `network_corfreq`: respectively the pairwise correlations in genetic value, breeding value and allele frequency between the two interacting loci for each edge in all three networks (ordered by trait)
+* `edge_corgen`, `edge_corbreed`, `edge_corfreq`: respectively the pairwise correlations in genetic value, breeding value and allele frequency between the two interacting loci for each edge in all three networks (ordered by trait)
-* `network_avgi`, `network_avgj`: the expected epistatic variance in average effect of the first and second interacting loci, respectively, for each edge. `network_avgi` corresponds to the expected effect of genetic variation at locus i on the variation in the additive effect of allele substitutions at locus j, and vice versa for `network_avgj`.
+* `edge_avgi`, `edge_avgj`: the expected epistatic variance in average effect of the first and second interacting loci, respectively, for each edge. `edge_avgi` corresponds to the expected effect of genetic variation at locus i on the variation in the additive effect of allele substitutions at locus j, and vice versa for `edge_avgj`.
 This is mostly for plotting purposes, to detect genes that are expected to modify the additive effects of their interacting partners.
-* `individual_ecotype`, `individual_habitat`: the ecotype and habitat of each individual
+* `individual_ecotypes`, `individual_habitats`: the ecotype and habitat of each individual
-* `individual_trait`: the value of each trait for each individual
+* `individual_traits`: the value of each trait for each individual
-* `individual_midparent`: the midparent phenotype (i.e. the mean between maternal and paternal values) for each trait for each individual
+* `individual_midparents`: the midparent phenotype (i.e. the mean between maternal and paternal values) for each trait for each individual

 By default the program will save all these variables.
 To save only some of them, you have to set `choosewhattosave` to 1 and provide a path to an _order file_ as the `orderfile` parameter (e.g. `orderfile whattosave.txt`).
-The order file should contain a list of names of variable to save, separated by any type of blanks (e.g. `time EI SI RI genome_Fst`).
+The order file should contain a list of names of variable to save, separated by any type of blanks (e.g. `time EI SI RI locus_Fst`).

 ## Saving whole individual genomes